 Finding suitable solutions to the complex challenges faced by many marginalised communities can only be achieved by working together.
-Looking for ways to dialogue with policy-makers and across organisational and disciplinary boundaries is also central to any future advances.
-It is our hope that the 4th International Conference on Language and Education, and this publication, has played a small part in that process.
+Looking for ways to dialogue with policy-makers and across organisational and disciplinary boundaries is therefore central to any future advances.